 Chinese regulation of direct investment and loans by offshore holding companies to Chinese entities may delay or limit us from making capital contributions or loans to our Chinese subsidiaries.
 Any capital contributions or loans that we, as an offshore entity, make to our Chinese subsidiaries are subject to Chinese regulations.
-For example, any loans we make to our Chinese subsidiaries cannot exceed the difference between the total amount of investment our Chinese subsidiaries, and must be registered with the local branch of the SAFE as a procedural matter.
+For example, any loans we make to our Chinese subsidiaries cannot exceed the difference between the total amount of investment our Chinese subsidiaries are approved to make under relevant Chinese laws and the respective registered capital of our Chinese subsidiaries, and must be registered with the local branch of the SAFE as a procedural matter.
 In addition, capital contributions from us to our Chinese subsidiaries must be approved by the PRC Ministry of Commerce or its local counterpart.
 There is no assurance that we will be able to obtain these approvals on a timely basis, or at all.
 If we fail to obtain such approvals, our ability to make equity contributions or provide loans to our Chinese subsidiaries or to fund our operations may be negatively affected, which could adversely affect their liquidity and our ability to fund our working capital and expansion projects and meet our obligations and commitments to local Chinese governments related to establishing our stevia operations.